karakun/karakun.github.io/_posts/2018-11-23-amazon-corretto.md

 Since Corretto is completely free I would really love to see that Amazon contributes some of the work (like bugfixes or security fixes) back to [AdoptOpenJDK](https://adoptopenjdk.net).
 With this community we have a 100% free and open initiative to provide future open Java versions.
 If big vendors that work on OpenJDK and provide LTS support for Java would contribute their changes to AdoptOpenJDK instead or next to a closed branch, the future of Java as an open source project would even be brigther.
-But this discussion will contain more than enough content for a future post ;)
+But that discussion will contain more than enough content for a future post ;)